BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 #### Rough Summary

-At over 1000 pages^[However, all the footnotes inline, instead of at the end, so if you skip footnotes it's a bit less, but I guess you're not the kind of person to skip footnotes.], this is very far from a light read.
+At over 1000 pages, this is very far from a light read.
 Probably the funniest comment in the entire book is in the introduction (page 47!):

 > "Hurried readers might be tempted to turn directly to the final chapter and
 > conclusion.
 Although I cannot stop them, I warn that they may find it